cvangysel/gitexd/README.rst

 	* and to invoke everything above is customizable by the user of the daemon and thus allows for pretty advanced uses.

+If you are looking for an implementation example, see the `Drupal.org implementation <https://github.com/cvangysel/gitexd-drupalorg>`_.

 Requirements
 ------------
 	* `Python 2.7 <http://www.python.org>`_